smeijerhof/371Project/readme.md

 ## Installation

-Go to [release v1.0](https://github.com/smeijerhof/371Project/releases/tag/release) and install the zip file.
+Go to [release](https://github.com/smeijerhof/371Project/releases/tag/release) and install the zip file.

 ## Running the Game